pitayapj/pitayapj.github.io/docs/serverless/app-in-iamic/application-in-iamic.md

 So why don't we leverage it and let's create a web app that has bunch of buttons for manual on/off infrastructures.

+## System Implementation
-### System Design
+### Design
 ![AWSDiagram](iamic-app-design.png)

-!!! warning inline end "AWS Pre-config App parameters"
+??? warning inline end "AWS Pre-config App parameters"

     Remember to include your backend URL to Content-Security-Policy in **HttpHeaders** parameter!
-    It's also recommend that you prepared your frontend bucket and Cloudfront OAI to access it so you can put their information in app's parameter.
+    I also recommend that you prepared your frontend bucket and Cloudfront OAI to access it so you can put their information in the app' parameters.

     To sum up, you should put following parameters: **HttpHeaders**, **OriginAccessIdentity**, **SignOutUrl** and **S3OriginDomainName**.